RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/modeless-panes.md

 ## Interaction Model

-The simplest type of Modeless Pane displays static content and has a single Close button.
+The simplest type of Modeless Pane displays static content and has a single close button.

 ![Modeless Pane example.](/img/patterns/modeless-panes-1.png)